datenstrom/yellow/STYLEGUIDE.md

 You should use the following guidelines for your extension:

-* Extension names should be a singular word, no spaces, e.g. `Core`, `Edit`, `Fika`.
+* Extension names should be one word, singular, no spaces, e.g. `Core`, `Edit`, `Fika`.
 * Version numbers should begin with the release number, e.g. `0.9.1`, `0.9.2`, `0.9.3`.
 * Descriptions should be one line max, e.g. `Core functionality of your website`.
 * File names should use kebab-case, the extension name is used as prefix,
   e.g. `fika.php`, `fika.css`, `fika.js`, `fika-library.min.js`, `fika-stack.svg`.
 * Repository names should use kebap-case, e.g. `yellow-core`, `yellow-edit`, `yellow-fika`.
-* Repository documentation files should be in Markdown format, e.g. `README.md`
+* Repository documentation files should be in Markdown format, e.g. `README.md`.
 * Repository screenshots/previews should be in PNG image format, e.g. `SCREENSHOT.png`.
 * Repositories should have a flat folder structure, file actions are stored in file `extension.ini`.
-* Check the spelling, British English is the reference language, other languages are optional.
+* Check spelling, British English is the reference language, other languages are optional.
 * Keep extensions relatively small, sweet and focused on one thing, if unsure do less.
 * Don't have more than one extension per repository.

+You should know the following glossary of technical terms:

+* An `extension` gives you additional features, languages and themes - not "plugin".
+* A `layout` is a HTML file, it can render a complete or a partial page - not "template".
+* The `page settings` can be configured at the top of each page - not "front matter".
+* A `shortcut` is a way to extend Markdown with additional features - not "shortcode".
+* A `static generator` makes the entire website in advance, instead of waiting for the request.
+* The `system settings` contain the settings of your website and of all installed extensions.
+* A `theme` is a CSS file, it may come with additional images, fonts, JavaScript and so on.
+* A `web editor` allows you to edit a website in a `web browser` - not "admin panel".
+* A `web server` is a computer software/hardware required to run a website.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).